-Brad Meltzer tweets almost every day on a variety of topics.
-It can be short messages related to his books, current news, promotional offers, quotes, etc.
+Brad Meltzer tweets almost every day on a variety of topics, such as short messages related to his books, current news, promotional offers, quotes, and more.

-The content is quite diverse, which allows each of his followers to find something exciting for themselves.
+The content is quite diverse, which allows his followers to find something interesting for themselves.

 4. Chuck Palahniuk

 The author of the world bestseller Fight Club is known to almost everyone.
-On his Twitter page, the writer regularly shares the events from his life, writing, and branded goods with his followers.
+On his Twitter page, the writer regularly shares the events from his life, writing, and branded goods.

 Chuck Palahniuk provides helpful writing tips and possible solutions to common writing problems.
 He also tweets about literature and his book tours.
 This is a great promotion idea to boost book sales.

-So, he’s definitely an author on Twitter to be followed because this account could be a godsend if you are new to writing.
+He’s definitely an author on Twitter to follow.
+His content is a godsend, especially if you are new to writing.

 5. Gary Thomas

 The popular American writer became famous in the genre of Christian literature.
-Gary L. Thomas is originally known as an evangelical minister, and now he often speaks at various events.
+Gary L. Thomas is originally known as an evangelical minister.
+Now he often speaks at a range of events.